morleym/furtive-handbook/docs/format-swiss.md

 #### Storylines & Information Flow

 * Swiss is usually used as an initial stage for an event, followed by some form of elimination bracket
-  * Consequently, the story of Swiss normally revolves around the records each competitor holds, and for any cutoff in the standings/records that competitors must make
+  * Consequently, the story of Swiss normally revolves around the Swiss standings/the records each competitor holds, and for any cutoff in the standings/records that competitors must make
 * You will not know matchups beyond the current round!
 Coordinate with Comp Ops for the expected cadence of learning the standings as of the current round, and the next round's matchups
 * For broadcast, it's usually much more clear-cut to use a record-based threshold for advancement/elimination
   * Makes the stakes of each match clear for talent and audience
-* If you're using a fully-played-out Swiss stage, then coordinate with Comp Ops to know when to expect final standings to be sorted out
+* If you're using a fully-played-out Swiss stage, then coordinate with Comp Ops to know when to expect final standings & tiebreakers to be sorted out

 #### Scheduling